 - Copy is in all designated languages

-This simplified process of Transweblation is a new service being introduced by Rapport International.
-By consolidating and simplifying the steps, we can improve the quality of your translations and take your transweblation headaches away.
-Transweblation also allows you to use your copy across multiple platforms – such as websites, white papers, SEO, blogs, and social media – because when we translate your copy, we keep a “translation memory” so if you want to later create social media posts or other documents that reuse the copy from your website, we leverage the memory to keep consistency of voice and save you costs.
+This simplified process is a new service being introduced by Rapport International.
+By consolidating and simplifying the steps, we can improve the quality of your translations and take your website translation headaches away.
+This process also allows you to use your copy across multiple platforms – such as websites, white papers, SEO, blogs, and social media – because when we translate your copy, we keep a “translation memory” so if you want to later create social media posts or other documents that reuse the copy from your website, we leverage the memory to keep consistency of voice and save you costs.

 Partnering with an agency, such as Rapport International, who can simplify your website translation process is a great way to keep your websites up to date quickly and easily, and to make sure an appropriate, consistent message reaches your audience in every language, and in every search.